 Yesterday, I transplanted my beautiful pepper plants into the garden.
 I’m so pleased with how well they’ve grown!
 Hopefully they’ll like it in the raised bed.
-I haven’t had much luck growing peppers yet, and I got pretty ambitious with variety this year so I’m crossing my fingers and holding my breath.

 When I first started gardening, I had no idea how to go about transplanting something.
 I was so afraid I was going to do it wrong.
 How do I get the plant out of the container without hurting it?
 Do I shake off the dirt before planting?
 How deep do I plant it?

 There definitely are a few ‘right’ and ‘wrong’ things you can do.
 If you are just learning how to raise a garden, here’s what you need to know about transplanting…

 Note: The best time to transplant is early morning when the sun is low, ideally when it is cloudy, so your garden plants don’t get sunscald.
 Late in the evening also works.

 Transplanting can be a tricky business.
 Whether you’re moving a plant to a new location in your garden or transferring it to a pot, there are a few things you should do to ensure the success of the operation.

 Generally, it is best to wait until after the last frost has passed.
 This will help ensure that the roots have a chance to establish themselves before hot weather sets in.